-See AlignmentFile.parse_region() for more information on genomic regions.
+See AlignmentFile.parse\region() for more information on genomic regions. reference and end are also accepted for backward compatibility as synonyms for contig and stop, respectively.

-Without a reference or region all mapped reads in the file will be fetched.
+Without a contig or region all mapped reads in the file will be fetched.
 The reads will be returned ordered by reference sequence, which will not necessarily be the order within the file.
 This mode of iteration still requires an index.
-If there is no index, use until eof=True.
+If there is no index, use until\eof=True.